4.9-Stars

 A surge protector allows the user to power multiple devices through a single wall outlet.
 Plus, surge protectors protect your electrical appliances from high-voltage power surges.

-Since it divides electrical current across multiple devices using a simple power strip, it diverts the extra current to the outlet grounding wire in the case of extremely high voltage.
-The grounding wire runs parallel to the neutral and hot wires and makes way for extra electrical current to prevent the breakdown of the electrical system.
+Since it divides electrical current across multiple devices using a simple power strip, it diverts the extra current to the outlet grounding wire for extremely high voltage.
+The grounding wire runs parallel to the neutral and hot wires and allows extra electrical current to prevent the breakdown of the electrical system.

 How Long Do Surge Protectors Last?